RuipengHan/High-Frequency-Trading-Strategy/documentation/final_report.md

    The first advice I would give is to negotiate with the teammate well and develop a strong DevOps and project pipeline in the beginning of the semester long project.
 Having this strong pipeline allows a smoother workflow and improves the project efficiency in many ways.
 Generating these rules could assure the code quality as well as the project standard in many ways.
 My second advice would be make sure that the group has a very detailed and structured plan for their project.
 This would make sure that every team member can keep track of whether what they are doing fit into the project pipeline, and this would reduce lots of error and time-consuming debugging process near the end of the project.
 Lastly, I would recommend that never hesitate to ask questions to both your team members and the professor.
 Your peers could often give you new insights to the problems, and you could always learn something from them.
 Professor Lariviere is very informed in this industry, and he always reply fast and know answers to most of your questions.

-### Zihan, Zhou

-1. **What did you specifically do individually for this project?**
-2. **What did you learn as a result of doing your project?**
-3. **If you had a time machine and could go back to the beginning, what would you have done differently?**
-4. **If you were to continue working on this project, what would you continue to do to improve it, how, and why?**
-5. **What advice do you offer to future students taking this course and working on their semester long project.
-Providing detailed thoughtful advice to future students will be weighed heavily in evaluating your responses.**

 ## Reference